 B2B customers make purchasing decisions with the ultimate goal of improving return on investment.
 They are going to carefully consider what are the benefits of the product or service they are offered.
 A purchase is going to be based mainly on logic and less on emotion.
 Therefore, B2B emails need to educate the recipient and pre-sell the product or service that will meet the customer’s needs and pain points.
 The aim is to build a relationship rather than quick-sell a product.

 In contrast, B2C emails should be the trigger for emotion-based purchases.
-When creating the content, you should know that the emotion is a key driver of sales.
-You should have an excellent understanding of customer’s behavior, preferences and what emotional triggers will drive a purchase.
+When creating the content, you should know that emotions are the key driver of sales.
+You should have an excellent understanding of a customer’s behavior, preferences, and which emotional triggers will drive a purchase.

 2. Different Length of Buying Cycles

-Business clients usually take longer to make purchasing decisions as they do more in-depth research and vendor evaluation.
+Business clients usually take longer to make purchasing decisions, as they do more in-depth research and vendor evaluation.
 Therefore, B2B email marketing campaigns usually require multiple workflows.
-The aim of the workflows is to nurture clients with strategic drip campaigns over weeks or months, and build trust.
-To understand the key email flows every e-commerce entrepreneur should be aware of, listen to our latest podcast.
+The aim of the workflows is to nurture clients with strategic drip campaigns over weeks or months and build trust.
+To understand the key email flows every eCommerce entrepreneur should be aware of, listen to our podcast.

 Scheduling your email campaign at the perfect time can have a great impact on your open and click rates.
-However, in spite of the numerous studies done, there is no best email send time that applies to all customers.
+However, in spite of the numerous studies conducted, there is no best time to send an email that applies to all customers.
 To understand what is the best send time for your clients, we recommend learning from your own A/B tests.

-Nevertheless, we will share a few tips so that you don’t start from scratch.
+Nevertheless, we will share a few tips, so that you don’t have to start from scratch.

-HubSpot’s Best Time to Send Email report findings, based on 20 million emails sent, confirms 11 AM is the best time to send your email and get it opened.
+HubSpot’s Best Time to Send Email report findings, based on 20 million emails sent, confirms that 11 AM is the best time to send your email and have it opened.